Francis William Monement: Career

 William played his first tournament at the 1880 Wimbledon Championship losing to Otway Woodhouse in straight sets in the second round.
 In 1881 he won his first title at the Norwich Open against Edward Morgan Hansell.
-In 1882 he competed at the Prince's Club Championships at Hans Place, London were he lost to Ernest Renshaw in round one. he then won his second singles title at the Norwich Open against Edward Morgan Hansell.
+In 1882 he competed at the Prince's Club Championships at Hans Place, London where he lost to Ernest Renshaw in round one. he then won his second singles title at the Norwich Open against Edward Morgan Hansell.

 In 1883 he won his second Norwich Open title at Norwich defeating his brother William Bolding Monement in straight sets.
-In 1884 he won a third title at the Saxmundham LTC Tournament at Saxmundham against Maurice Welldon.
-In 1884 he won his fourth singles title at Rainthorpe Hall tournament against his brother.
-The same year he competed at the East of England Championships at Felixstowe where he won his fifth and final title against Maurice Welldon.
+In 1884 he won a third title at the Saxmundham Open at Saxmundham against Maurice Welldon.
+In 1884 he won his fourth singles title at Rainthorpe Hall Open tournament against his brother.
+The same year he competed at the Eastern Counties Championships at Felixstowe where he won his fifth and final title against Maurice Welldon.
 In 1892 he played and won his final tournament and title at Baron's Hall, Fakenham, Norfolk.